 The information in and content of this publication are provided by Allan Gray as general information about the Fund.
 Allan Gray does not guarantee the suitability or potential value of any information or particular investment source.
 The information provided is not intended to, nor does it constitute financial, tax, legal, investment or other advice.
 Before making any decision or taking any action regarding your finances, you should consult a qualified financial adviser.
 Nothing contained in this publication constitutes a solicitation, recommendation, endorsement or offer by Allan Gray; it is merely an invitation to do business.
 Allan Gray has taken and will continue to take care that all information provided, in so far as this is under its control, is true and correct.
 However, Allan Gray shall not be responsible for and therefore disclaims any liability for any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffered as a result of, or which may be attributable, directly or indirectly, to the use of or reliance on any information provided.
 While the Fund has been approved to market its shares to the public in Botswana by the Regulatory Authority of Botswana, the undertaking is not supervised or licensed in Botswana.
-The Fund is incorporated and registered under the laws of Bermuda and is supervised by the Bermuda Monetary Authority. of the Fund's share classes are also listed on the Bernuda Stock Exchange.
+The Fund is incorporated and registered under the laws of Bermuda and is supervised by the Bermuda Monetary Authority.
+The Fund is also listed on the Bermuda Stock Exchange.
 The primary custodian of the Fund is Citibank N.A., New York Offices.
 The custodian can be contacted at 390 Greenwich Street, New York, New York, 10012, USA.
 Allan Gray Bermuda Limited (the "Investment Manager") has appointed Allan Gray Unit Trust Management (RF) Proprietary Limited (the "Representative") as its representative for the purpose of approval in terms of the Collective Investment Schemes Control Act 45 of 2002.
 The Representative is incorporated under the laws of South Africa and is supervised by the Financial Sector Conduct Authority (FSCA).
 The Fund may be closed to new investments at any time to be managed according to its mandate.
 Shares in the Fund are traded at ruling prices and the Fund can engage in borrowing and scrip lending.
 The Fund may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity.
 Investments in the Fund are made according to the terms and conditions and subject to the restrictions set out in the prospectus.
 The offering of shares in the Fund may be restricted in certain jurisdictions.
 Please contact the Allan Gray service team to confirm if there are any restrictions that apply to you.
-Class C shares are only available to certain eligible investors who are subject to an additional administration fee separately agreed with an Allan Gray Group entity.